eetukoljonen/libft/README.md

 # Usage

-1. Clone this repository on your local machine.
+1. Clone this repository on in the same directory as your project.
 ```
 git clone https://github.com/eetukoljonen/libft.git
 ```